 The first step to any successful real estate investment is doing a lot of research.
 Location is key, as we all know, so you should never spare efforts in finding the best location for a rental property.
 If your research shows that a certain market – which could just as well be located a few thousand miles away from you – is doing great and has strong future prospects, you should know that this is the right place for you.

 3. When you are a full-time investor

-If you are starting to think that out of state real estate might be the best investment choice for you, keep reading to find out that you should keep in mind when engaging in it.
+If you are starting to think that out-of-state real estate might be the best investment choice for you, keep reading to find out what you should keep in mind when engaging in it.